 Who can beat sitting at a sunny beach under waving palms sipping a piña colada or a rum Bloody Mary with a plate of tostones or bacalaitos?

 Just to open your appetite, tostones made with plantains take a lengthy process than might involve baking, boiling or double-frying while crunchy bacalaitos are dipped in light dough and fried.
 Add some empanadillas –turnovers stuffed with beef, fish, conch or crab, and you are off to a good start!

 Puerto Rican cooking has many influences from Spanish, African and Taino roots, ingredients and spice.
 The original residents of the island before the Spanish conquerors arrived, the Tainos, lived basically on tropical fruit, seafood, fish and sea critters, and corn.
-The Spaniards introduced meats, wheat, olive oil, and sugarcane while the African slaves brought taro and okra.
+The Spaniards introduced meats, wheat, olive oil, and sugarcane while the Africans brought taro and okra.

 Follow your delight tour with shrimp mofongo or sopón de pescado (fish soup), a dish of the day depending on the catch the chef selected, or the asopao in its different versions, gandules, chicken or seafood, and flavored with onions, cilantro, chile peppers, olives and other ingredients every chef or Puerto Rican homemaker prefer in their asopao.

 Highly recommended are the fried fish with head and mojo isleño and the shrimp cooked in beer!
 La cocina criolla de Puerto Rico is a tour in itself not to be missed.